 Notes

-- To Store: Store bread at room temperature in an airtight storage container for up to 4 days.
-After 4 days, loaf can be refrigerated for 2 to 3 more days.
+- To Store: Store bread at room temperature in an airtight storage container for up up to 3 days.
+After 3 days, loaf can be refrigerated for 3 more days.

 - To Freeze: Freeze leftover bread in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight at room temperature before serving.